 What's Included:

-I downloaded the planners for every grade level.
+I downloaded the individual planners for every grade level.

 While there is a bit of overlap, that's a benefit.